College Entrance Examination Restored

 Social Significance

 The restoration of the gaokao was experienced by millions as a moment of profound personal liberation — the possibility of advancement through knowledge and ability rather than political loyalty.
 It sent a powerful signal about the direction of the reform era.
 The exam became the central institution of Chinese educational competition and social mobility, a role it retains today.
-The 1977 cohort of gaokao graduates — who went on to become leaders in academia, business, and government — is sometimes called China's most consequential graduating class.
+Candidates in the 1977 cohort varied enormously in age, and many went on to hold prominent positions in academia, business, and government, becoming key participants in China's reform and opening-up era.

 Last verified: